DirectMultiStep: Direct Route Generation for Multistep Retrosynthesis: Results and Discussion

 Fig.~\ref{fig:accuracy_dist} shows the distribution of Top-1 and Top-10 accuracy over different route lengths on both n$_1$ and n$_5$.
-Given that 90\% of routes in the training partition have 4 or fewer steps Fig.~\ref{fig:length_distribution}), one would expect accuracy to decrease dramatically with increasing route length.
+Given that 85\% of routes in the training partition have 4 or fewer steps Fig.~\ref{fig:length_distribution}), one would expect the accuracy to decrease dramatically with increasing route length.
 However, the performance on routes with 5-8 steps is comparable to that of shorter routes, and the performance on 9-step routes is even comparable to that of 2-step routes.
-The exceptional accuracy on 9-step routes could be rationalized by the fact that their relative abundance in n$_1$ and n$_5$ does not exceed the relative abundance in the training partition (unlike for routes with length 3-7, as seen in Fig.~\ref{fig:accuracy_dist}).
+Top-1 and Top-10 accuracies of other DMS models for different route lengths are given in Tables S9-S12.